 - Are leaders in the use of simulation to enhance the delivery of medical care

-- Direct a mandatory fourth-year clerkship in emergency medicine for Mayo Medical School
+- Direct a mandatory fourth-year clerkship in emergency medicine for Mayo Clinic School of Medicine

 - Run electives in emergency medicine for visiting medical students